srogmann/llmvectorapi4j/README.md

 # llmvectorapi4j

-Implementation of large language models in Java using the Vector API.
+Implementation of large language models in Java using the Vector API and a prototype of MCP-client and MCP-server.

 This implementation is an extension of the implementation [llama3.java](https://github.com/mukel/llama3.java) by Alfonso² Peterssen which is based on Andrej Karpathy's llama2.c and minbpe projects.
 This extension contains: